srivasud/threeAspects/README.md

 I prepared a [visual presentation](https://public.tableau.com/profile/srinivasan.vasudevan#!/vizhome/InduvidualProject-ThreeAspects/ThreeAspects) for the Mayor of the City of Chicago.
 The visual presents the three important aspects namely interesting story from the data, non-trivial information and unexpected story from the data.

 I will dive in to the "making of" this visualization.
+Unfortunately the zip code information in this Speed violations dataset seems to be incorrect.
+I downloaded Wards data which contain WARD_ZIPCODE from this [source](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Ward-Offices/htai-wnw4).
+I merged the wards data set with speed violations dataset.

 ## Interesting Story